PER PERSON :

-$ 1,075.00 (double occupancy)
+$ 1,195.00 (double occupancy)

-$ 1,495.00 (single occupancy)
+$ 1,675.00 (single occupancy)

-Tallinn - Radisson Blu Olympia 4****
+Tallinn - Radisson Blu Olympia 4**** or similar

-Cesis - Kolonna Cesis 3***
+Cesis - Hotel Cesis*** or similar

-Vilnius - Radisson Blu Lietuva 4****
+Vilnius - Radisson Blu Lietuva 4**** or similar

 Klaipeda - Hotel National 4**** or similar

 Listed hotels will be used on all tours.
 If changes become necessary for any reason, substitute hotels will be similar to those listed.

 Vilnius is known for its more than 1.200 medieval buildings and 48 churches.
 The morning sightseeing tour includes a panoramic tour of the city and a walking tour of the Old Town with Vilnius Cathedral, Gediminas Tower, Peter and Paul Church, St. Anna’s Church, Old University and the Gates of Dawn.
-After the tour we continue to Trakai, the medieval capital of Lithuania and we visit the well preserved Trakai Castle, beautifully located on an island in Lake Galve.
+After the tour we continue to Trakai, the medieval capital of Lithuania and we see the well preserved Trakai Castle, beautifully located on an island in Lake Galve.
 The balance of the day is spent

 The day is reserved for a full-day optional tour to the Curonian Spit, a thin, 100 km stretch of land between the Baltic Sea and the Curonian Lagoon with small fishing villages, pine forests and endless sand dunes.
 Our first stop is the Hill of Witches in Juodkrante.
 After that we continue to Nida, where we visit the High Dunes, Thomas Mann’s summerhouse and get acquainted with the charming resort town before we drive back to Klaipeda.
 The evening offers an optional Lithuanian dinner at Restaurant 19th Century.

-Riga founded in 1201 by the German bishop Albert is the largest of the 3 Baltic capitals and boasts a true kaleidoscope of various architectural styles.
+Founded in 1201 by the German bishop Albert, Riga is the largest of the three Baltic capitals and boasts a true kaleidoscope of various architectural styles.
 The walking tour of the Old Town includes Riga Castle, Dome Cathedral, St.Peter’s Church, Swedish Gates, Three Brothers, Large and Small Guild House and the Freedom Monument.
 The afternoon is reserved for an optional visit to Jurmala, the vibrant Latvian sea resort, famous for its wooden architecture and sandy beaches.
-In the evening enjoy an optional Latvian dinner at the stylish Restaurant La Boheme.
+In the evening enjoy an optional Latvian dinner at the stylish Restaurant Forest.

 Tallinn is a charming blend of medieval tranquillity and modern urban life.
 The medieval Old Town is a busy place in the summer with its many shops, galleries, souvenir markets, outdoor cafés and restaurants.
 The sightseeing tour takes us around the old medieval city walls and into the Old Town where we see Toompea Castle, Dome Church, Alexander Nevsky Cathedral, medieval Old Town Hall and Great Guild Hall.
 In the afternoon an optional excursion is offered to Kadriorg Park and visit to KUMU, the award-winning new Estonian art museum, with its collections of classic and contemporary fine art.
-The evening offers an optional medieval dinner at Restaurant Peppersack.
+The evening offers an optional medieval dinner at Restaurant Maikrahv.